cxli233/SimpleTidy_GeneCoEx/README.md

 1. Gene expression matrix
 2. Metadata
-3. Bait genes (genes involved in the biological process of interest from previous studies)
+3. Bait genes (genes involved in the biological process of interest from previous studies) - recommended, but not required.

 ## Gene expression matrix
 Many software can generate gene expression matrix, such as [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/), [kallisto](https://pachterlab.github.io/kallisto/about), and [STAR](https://github.com/alexdobin/STAR).